All Posts

 The "Smart" Way: The Hybrid Architecture

 The smartest engineers don't build what they can configure.
-The most robust pattern I've adopted is decoupling Compute from Communication.
+The most robust pattern is decoupling Compute from Communication.

-The Communication (Integration): Offload the notification layer to Power Automate via an HTTP Trigger.
+• The Communication: Offload the notification layer to Power Automate via an HTTP Trigger.

 How It Works

-Instead of importing an email library in Python, your code simply makes one clean POST request:
+Instead of importing an email library, your code makes one clean POST request:

 import requests